Now that you bought your hosting and your domain name, it’s time to make both work together.

 Right now, if you try to go to your new domain name, you’ll just see an empty page (probably with the logo of the company you bought the domain name from).

-If you’ve been following me from the beginning, that’ll be Namecheap*.
+If you’ve been following me from the beginning, your domain name will be hosted with Namecheap*.

 Once you’re on namecheap.com*, click on “Account”.